solana-foundation/developer-content/docs/intro/quick-start/program-derived-address.md

 sidebarLabel: Program Derived Address
 title: Program Derived Address
 sidebarSortOrder: 4
+description:
+  Learn how to build a CRUD (Create, Read, Update, Delete) Solana program using Program Derived Addresses (PDAs) and the Anchor framework.
+This step-by-step guide demonstrates how to create, update, and delete on-chain message accounts using PDAs, implement account validation, and write tests.
+Perfect for developers looking to understand how to use PDAs in Solana programs.
 ---

 In this section, we'll walk through how to build a basic CRUD (Create, Read,